b1naryth1ef/Checkin/README.md

 ###Thanks / Credits
 Thanks to the people who made those awesome scripts listed above.
 Without them this would have been a lot harder of a project.
 If you like the script, [follow me](http://twitter.com/b1naryth1ef) on twitter and tell me!

+###N.B.
+The script is still a little finicky.
+However, thanks too @johnreem you can run help() on the db and other things to learn how to help develop this stuff.
+Officially, we don't have any major TODOs, other then a better stats system.
+If you have any ideas, go ahead and fork the code!
+Pull request are almost always added.